theneva/dissertation/src/discussion.md

 ### Monetary costs

 One key aspect of selecting a deployment strategy is monetary costs: the financial impact of configuring, transitioning to, and maintaining the infrastructure.
-This aspect was, interestingly, not discussed in the reviewed literature whatsoever.
+This aspect was, not discussed in the reviewed literature whatsoever, revealing a small research gap.

 Many technology stacks are open source and free to use, at the cost of building internal competence.
 On the other hand, some platforms such as OpenShift^[https://www.openshift.com] have commercial options where little internal competence is required at the cost of support fees.
 This cost was estimated to be too high for FINN.no, effectively dismissing it as an option.